StevePro7/PythonSetup/Tutorials/asyncio/README.md

 responsible for getting event loop, running tasks until they are marked complete forces execution by scheduling the main() coroutine [future objecdt] for execution on event loop

+IMPORTANT
+don't use requests package in asynchronous code because requests is built on top of urllib which uses Python http and socket modules AND socket operations are blocking [synchronous]

+instead
+aiohttp		requests
+aiofiles	file appends

+asyncio.gather()
+put a collection of coroutines [futures] into a single future - thus return future object result of gather() will be a list of the results across the inputs

 countasync
 1s vs. 3s